Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Type-cyr.md

 Ray wants to create a Warrior character for a modern campaign.
 He decides that the character is an ex-military fellow who is fast and strong.
 He puts 3 of his additional points into his Might Pool and 3 into his Speed Pool; his stat Pools are now Might 13, Speed 13, and Intellect 8.
 As a first-tier character, his Effort is 1, his Might Edge is 1, and his Speed Edge and Intellect Edge are both 0.
 His character is not particularly smart or charismatic.

 He wants to use a large combat knife (a medium weapon that inflicts 4 points of damage) and a .357 Magnum (a heavy pistol that inflicts 6 points of damage but requires the use of both hands).
 Ray decides not to wear armor, as it’s not really appropriate to the setting, so for his first ability, he chooses Trained Without Armor so he eases Speed defense actions.
-For his second ability, he chooses Combat Prowess so he can inflict extra damage with his big knife.
+For his second ability, he chooses [[Compendium/Cypher/Abilities/C/Combat-Prowess-cyr|Combat Prowess]] so he can inflict extra damage with his big knife.

 Ray wants to be fast as well as tough, so he selects Improved Edge.
 This gives him a Speed Edge of 1.
 He rounds out his character with Physical Skills and chooses swimming and running.